tenebris-tech/log2sqs/README.md

 ### Linux Installation

 1) Clone the repo and compile using "go build"
-2) Copy the binary (log2sqs) and config file (log2sqs.conf) to /opt/log2sqs.
-If you put it elsewhere you will need to update the .service file.
+2) Copy the binary (log2sqs) and config file (log2sqs.yaml) to /opt/log2sqs.
+If you put it elsewhere, you will need to update the .service file.
 3) Ensure that log2sqs has the execute bit set (i.e. chmod 700 or 755)
-4) Set restrictive permissions on log2sqs.conf, especially if it contains an AWS key (i.e. chmod 600)
+4) Set restrictive permissions on log2sqs.yaml, especially if it contains an AWS key (i.e. chmod 600)
 5) Copy log2sqs.service to /etc/systemd/system/
 6) Update the User and Group in log2sqs.service if you do not wish to run as root
 7) Update the configuration file (log2sqs.conf)
 8) Run `systemctl daemon-reload`
 9) Run `systemctl enable log2sqs` to configure automatic start at boot
 10) Run `systemctl start log2sqs` to start the application
-11) Configure logrotated to locate the log file specified in log2sqs.conf.
+11) Configure logrotated to locate the log file specified in log2sqs.yaml.
 A sample rotate file is contained in log2sqs.txt.
 It can be copied to /etc/logrotate.d/log2sqs.
 It should be owned by root and set to mode 0644.

 ### Windows Installation